ESSS/cookiecutter-esss-pypackage/README.rst

     - master
     - "/v(\\d+\\.)*\\d/"

+The project will only be available at PyPI after the first release, for more details on how to make a release check the section ``Release`` on the README file from your project.

+**Don't forget to add at least one technical leader as maintainers.**

 6. Set Up ReadTheDocs

 `ReadTheDocs`_ hosts documentation for the open source community.

-1. Log into your account at `ReadTheDocs`_ .
-If you don't have one, create one and log into it.
+1. Log into your account at `ReadTheDocs`_
 2. Click in "My Projects" and choose the button to Import the repository
 3. Click on import manualy
 4. Activate the `ReadTheDocs`  to work with github.